The online marketing arena can be murky at best, especially when you seek out proven and reliable information. So who are you to believe?

-SEO plugins are very helpful and I use and recommend Yoast SEO for search engine optimization efforts.
-The easy to setup features and writing guidance really helps my clients to understand the variables of SEO within their content creation process.
+SEO plugins are beneficial, and I use and recommend Yoast SEO for search engine optimization efforts.
+In addition, the accessible setup features and writing guidance helps my clients to understand the variables of SEO within their content creation process.

-For Yoast to benefit your efforts, however, you need to thoughtfully and with diligence, complete those SEO fields for every page and post.
+However, for Yoast to benefit from your efforts, you need to thoughtfully and with diligence complete those SEO fields for every page and post.
 With the unique and specific details that apply to that particular post.

-Yes, Yoast allows you to use a snippet from your post in lieu of a custom description.
+Yes, Yoast allows you to use a snippet from your post in place of a custom description.
 But does that snippet speak to your target market?
 Will it encourage a click?

-Above all this also means you don't copy and paste the same text repeatedly into every post or page description field.
+Above all, this also means you don’t copy and paste the exact text repeatedly into every post or page description field.
 Something I see quite often.
-Don't miss the opportunity to customize each description field to stand on its own.
+Don’t miss the opportunity to customize each description field to stand on its own.

 Here’s what you do…

 - Craft a different description for each post.